 Examples 3A and 3B are intended to show how withdrawals work.
-In each example assume that Owner 1 purchased the Contract before January 1, 2023 and allocates her \$50,000 Purchase Payment to the 3-Year Term / Shield 10 / S&P 500® Index with a Cap Rate of 60%.
-The same assumptions apply to Owner 2, except Owner 2 purchased the Contract on or after January 1, 2023.
+In both examples assume that Owner 1 allocates her \$50,000 Purchase Payment to the 1-Year Term / Shield 10 / S&P 500[®] Index with a Cap Rate of 10%.
 Example 3A will illustrate a withdrawal when Index Performance is positive and assumes no Withdrawal Charge applies due to a Withdrawal Charge waiver.
 Example 3B will illustrate a withdrawal when Index Performance is negative and a 7% Withdrawal Charge is applied.
-In example 3A, each Owner takes only one \$20,000 withdrawal 90 days through the Term.
+In both examples, Owner 1 takes only one \$20,000 withdrawal exactly halfway through the Term.
 The remaining Investment Amount after a withdrawal will be used as the new Investment Amount for the Term until the Term End Date for that Shield Option (assuming no additional withdrawals).